 Whether you live in the city, commute in to work or just visit to shop and enjoy entertainment, you’re sure to enjoy the new Perth City Link area.

 With a cosmopolitan mix of shopping, business, dining, entertainment, play areas, transport and new housing, there really will be something for everyone.
 One third of the area will be devoted to public spaces, which will include sheltered sections for winter and places to keep cool in summer.

 New connections through Kings Square

-Kings Square will link the popular strips of King Street in Perth and Lake Street in Northbridge.
+In the heart of Perth City Link, Kings Square will link the popular strips of King Street in Perth and Lake Street in Northbridge.

 Explore Yagan Square